lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ## Runtime time settings

-The application docker image can contain everything that is required when the application is deployed.
-However it is possible to pass arguments and files into the application when it is started up.
+The application docker image will usually contain all configurations and files to support the application.
+However it is possible to inject configurations and files at runtime.

 ### StreamBase node name

-The environment variable **NODENAME** can be set in the yaml StatefulSet - this all be passed to the **nodename** parameter of *epadmin install node*.
-The generated default is **<pod name>.<namespace>.<application name>** :
+The environment variable **NODENAME** can be set in the yaml StatefulSet - this is passed to the **nodename** parameter of *epadmin install node*.
+The generated default is **pod name.namespace.application name** :

 ```yaml
           env: